Funny Times (newspaper): Other publications

 In 2002, Funny Times published the book Funny Times: The Best of The Best of American Humor: The Funniest Cartoons, Columns, and Essays from the Funny Times Newspaper (Three Rivers Press, ISBN 9780609809198).
 As of 2018, the book is no longer offered by FT but is still available elsewhere, secondhand.

 From January 2007 to September 2013, the Funny Times website featured the "Cartoon Playground", in which anyone with Internet access could create and instantly post their own comic strips using artwork drawn by Matt Wuerker.
 Some of the more frequent contributors to the Playground Cartoon section included individuals going by such names as: CIAgent, Claustrophobic, cta, Danger Dan, Demosfoni, Ducky, Earthmuffin, Elephant Man, Ellie May, Eric Per1in, Fracturedfish, Hal, Just Bean, Konrad Schwoerke, Lo Bottomy, Mr Smartypants, Queen Bean, Rick Dickulous, Sophie, Yankees with Hope, and Zack.
 These people communicated with each other using cartoons, turning the 'Cartoon Playground' into somewhat of a social networking site.
-Some of the very best of reader-created cartoons were, for a while, featured in the monthly print edition.
+Some reader-created cartoons were, for a while, featured in the monthly print edition.

 As of 2020, for several years the Funny Times website has featured the "Cartoon of the Week", which is also emailed weekly to subscribers.